crumleyc/team-hopper-p3/README.md

 # CSCI 8360 Data Science Practicum : Project NeuroFinder

+  ## Goal
+  To develop a segmentation pipeline that identifies as many neurons as possible, as accurately as possible.

   ## Getting Started
   These instructions describe the prerequisites and steps to get the project up and running.